 Dee named his friend, Wayne K. Buehler of Seminole, as personal representative for the estate, according to court records.
 Buehler's attorney, George F. Wilsey, said Tuesday that he could not comment on the case because he has not seen the lawsuit.

 Records show that Dee left an estate, which includes a condominium and a car, valued at an estimated $98,000.
-But there are several claims on the estate so far, including $6,200.64 that his mother is owed for funeral arrangements, and $4,336.60 owed to Barnett Bank on a loan.
+There are several claims on the estate, including $6,200.64 that his mother is owed for funeral arrangements, and $4,336.60 owed to Barnett Bank on a loan.

 According to police reports at the time, Dee showed up at the Hair Connections salon on U.S. 19 on March 19 with a birthday card for Mrs. Dee, who was to turn 50 in two days.